matter-labs/zksync-web-era-docs/docs/dev/guide/custom-paymaster-tutorial.md

 <!-- TODO: complete & test the tutorial on custom paymaster -->

-Let's see how we can use the paymaster feature and let's build a custom paymaster that will enable us to any user holding our token.
+Let's see how we can use the paymaster feature to build a custom paymaster that will enable us to pay fees for any user holding our token.

 ## Preliminaries

+It is hihgly recommended to read about the [design](../zksync-v2/aa.md) of the account abstraction protocol before diving into this tutorial.

 It is assumed that you are already familiar with deploying smart contracts on zkSync.
 If not, please refer to the first section of the [Hello World](./hello-world.md) tutorial.
 It is also recommended to read the [introduction](../zksync-v2/system-contracts.md) to the system contracts.